HJ08003/socraticswirlInstructor-RStudioServer/README.md

 Instructor dashboard for SocraticSwirl
 ======================================

 Socraticswirl, developed on top of swirl, lets instructors of the R programming language offer in-class, interactive programming exercises that the instructors view student answers and progress in real-time.
 This package lets instructors manage their exercises on the Socratic Swirl application, and launch a dashboard to watch their students' progress.
-See a demo of the dashboard [here](https://dgrtwo.shinyapps.io/socraticswirl/)!

 Socraticswirl had three major components, the student software, a parse.com database, and the instructor software, i.e. the dashboard and course management utilities.
-As parse.com terminated in January 2017, we revise the system to use local files system to store data, with the option to use a local batabase in the future.
+Note: as parse.com terminated its service in January 2017, we revised the socraticswirl/socraticswirlInstructo to use the local files system to store data, with the option to use a local batabase in the future.

 ![alt text](release/img/SocraticSwirlFlowChart.png)